 Storing and reheating

-Because there are only 5 ingredients in these Pumpkin Protein Pancakes, you can rest assured that weekend meal prep will barely take any time at all.
+Since there are only 5 ingredients in these healthy pumpkin pancakes, you can rest assured that weekend meal prep will barely take any time at all.
 Mix together some whey protein, egg whites, pumpkin puree, pumpkin spice and baking powder, fry them in a pan and you’re good to go – THAT'S IT!

-From there, you can store the leftover pancakes in glass containers or a freezer Ziploc bag.
-They'll last for 7 days as leftovers in the fridge, and you can reheat them for 1-2 minutes in the microwave or 1 minute in the toaster.
+From there, you can store the leftover pancakes in glass containers or a Ziploc bag for up to 7 days.
+You can reheat them for 1 to 2 minutes in the microwave or for 1 minute in the toaster.
 I personally like popping them in the toaster since it makes them a bit crispier and fresher.
 Add on your fave toppings and dig in!

 These protein pumpkin pancakes are totally freezer-friendly!
-The bonus of freezer-friendly breakfasts is that everything is ready ahead of time and it gives you that much more time to get ready in the morning.
+The bonus of freezer-friendly breakfasts is that everything is ready beforehand, which gives you that much more time to get ready in the morning.